 The organ provided great challenge to anyone who played it.
 The sound was so slow in coming that, during a fast tempo, the organist needed to anticipate the conductor by nearly a bar of music!

 Art-Carved Organ Panels

-The casing contained panels which were carved in Cincinnati by design school students and graduates - all women.
+The organ's casing contained art-carved panels which were carved in Cincinnati by design school students and graduates - all women.
 There were two schools of design: one run by Benn Pitman; the other belonged to father and son woodcarvers Henry and William Fry.

 The Aging Organ

 In 1901, the organ was overhauled and repairs were made, as needed.